videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/features/customize-permissions.md

 - `toggleParticipantWebcam`: If it is true, then participant can disable webcam of other participants, but it will ask for permission when enabling webcam.
 If it is false, then participant can not toggle webcam of other participants.

+- `toggleParticipantScreenshare`: If it is true, then participant can disable screen share of other participants, but it will ask for permission when enabling screen share.
+If it is false, then participant can not toggle screen share of other participants.

 :::note

 - While using `askToJoin` attribute, configuration for meeting initiator (You) and other participants will be different.
   If you are meeting initiator then you must set `askToJoin` false, otherwise you won't be able to join the meeting.
-- If `askToJoin` set to true, any given permissions for `toggleParticipantMic` and `toggleParticipantWebcam` will be ignored.
+- If `askToJoin` set to true, any given permissions for `toggleParticipantMic` , `toggleParticipantWebcam` and `toggleParticipantScreenshare` will be ignored.

 :::